unavailable-2374/Pan_TE/README.md

 # Zhou Lab @ AGIS Pan_TE
 Design for linear or graph genome TE detection and annotation

+## Update Log & Future Plans

+### 2025-02-14
+- **Rewrote the entire workflow**: Completed a thorough overhaul of the previous process, significantly improving stability and readability.
+- **Coming Soon**:
+  - **Ultra-large Genome Processing**: We will optimize and upgrade the analysis mode for ultra-large genomes to enable more efficient handling of massive sequencing datasets.

+---

 ## Software Installation

 ### 1.Download the latest Pipeline: